scc-digitalhub/validation-framework/library/docs/example.md

 *Datajudge* make in the background some inference on data and update the *Data Resource* object with information like file extension, hashing, media type, etc.

-When we log the short report, the library executes the validation process with `fricionless` method `validate_resource`.
+When we log the short report, the library executes the validation process with the `fricionless` method `validate_resource`.

 ```python
     run.log_short_report()